Graceful Little Honey Bee

 Freezer Apple Pie Filling

 All you do is prep the apples and then mix all of the ingredients.
 After that, just throw the mixed apple pie filling into a freezer bag and label it.
-It’s so simple and you can do several at one time with little effort and then you’ll have homemade apple pie filling available all year long.

 How to Make Freezer Apple Pie Filling: